Love fancy dress? Hate waste?

 Many fancy dress costumes are made from polyester.
 It’s a material which is cheap to produce making shop-bought costumes more affordable.
 But it’s also a type of plastic made from oil and often mixed with other materials making it almost impossible to recycle.

 Sadly the Fairyland Trust found that many fancy dress costumes are treated as single-use; not only is this a waste of resources, it’s a huge waste of money.

 Is there another way?

-Growing up I was very lucky to have a mum who enjoyed making our fancy dress costumes.
-The pinnacle of her needlework was a Tudor lady-in-waiting costume made from our granny’s old curtains.
+Growing up I was very lucky to have a mum who enjoyed making fancy dress costumes.
+The pinnacle of her needlework was a Tudor lady-in-waiting costume for my sister made from our granny’s old curtains.

-For my own son, so far I’ve taken a repurpose approach to fancy dress.
-A toy sheep and a cutout tractor made up a farmer outfit for a fancy dress day at nursery.
-Admittedly his expectations were pretty low as he was 2, but I was pretty pleased - and it didn’t cost me anything, just the time to draw and cut out a tractor.
+For my son, I’ve often taken a repurpose approach to fancy dress.
+A toy sheep, a cutout tractor and clothes we already had made up a farmer's outfit for a fancy dress day at nursery.
+Admittedly his expectations were low as he was only 2, but I was pretty pleased - and it didn’t cost me anything, just the time to draw and cut out a tractor.